 - History: If you have a historic inn, people may visit out of interest to learn more about the original family and sometimes famous former residents or famous guests of your bed and breakfast.

-- Kid Friendly: Bed and breakfasts may specify that children under a certain age are not allowed.
+- Kid-Friendly: Bed and breakfasts may specify that children under a certain age are not allowed.
 However, there are some bed and breakfasts that cater to being kid friendly.
 If your inn has age restrictions, you can emphasize that your inn is quiet and romantic.
-If your inn is family friendly, you can focus on the family being able to vacation together.
-No matter which option you choose, you can make it a positive to potential guests.
+If your inn is family-friendly, you can focus on the family being able to vacation together.
+No matter which option you choose, you can make it a positive for potential guests.

 - Pet Friendly: Can’t leave Fido or Buddy behind?
 Bed and breakfasts can have pet-friendly rooms to offer guests.
 Some require that pets be crated when left in the room.
 Some rooms have separate exits so that other guests with allergies do not have to come in contact with the visiting pets.

 - Porches: Bed and breakfast often have porches with rocking chairs to enjoy relaxing while taking in the view or reading a book.

 - Romance: Some bed and breakfasts are known for being a romantic place to stay.
 They may limit their guests to adults only.
 Romantic bed and breakfasts offer amenities like hot tubs and spas.